A design isnât finished until someone is using it.

 About a problem or idea we don't fully understand.
 Sometimes research is done as a check-box exercise rather than for the right reasons.
 Ensure the research question addresses a knowledge gap or hasn't been done before.

-About gainging more information to move forward an idea or concept.
+About gaining more information to move forward an idea or concept.
 Like above, we want to ensure our research question will help us gather the information that enables us to move forward with an idea or make a better decision.

 Do people like or want this product/feature/idea?